SoftwareAG/c8y-docs/content/edge/connecting-devices-to-edge-bundle/connecting-devices.md

 * OPC UA protocol.
 OPC UA protocols support through the OPC UA device gateway and OPC UA management service.

-For details on how to integrate devices using Modbus and OPC UA protocols, see [Cloud Fieldbus](/protocol-integration/cloud-fieldbus/) and [OPC UA](/protocol-integration/opcua/).
+For details on how to integrate devices using Modbus and OPC UA protocols, see [Connecting a Modbus device](/edge/connecting-devices-to-edge/#connecting-modbus-device) and [Connecting an OPC UA device](/edge/connecting-devices-to-edge/#connecting-opcua-device).

 {{< c8y-admon-info >}}
 Currently, only the Modbus and OPC UA protocols are supported.